Quantum optimal transport with quantum channels: The Wasserstein distance for quantum Gaussian systems

 and the claim follows. \end{proof} \end{thm}

-The following \autoref{thm:heat} states that the quantum Wasserstein distance is subadditive with respect to the addition of classical noise. \begin{thm}[classical noise] Let $\rho_0,\,\sigma_0\in\mathcal{S}(\mathcal{H})$ and let $\mu,\,\nu$ be probability measures on $\mathbb{C}^{m}$ such that
+The following \autoref{thm:heat} states that the quantum Wasserstein distance is subadditive with respect to the addition of classical noise. \begin{thm}[classical noise] Let $\rho_0,\,\sigma_0\in\mathcal{S}(\mathcal{H})$ with finite energy and let $\mu,\,\nu$ be probability measures on $\mathbb{C}^{m}$ such that

 Let $\rho_1$ and $\sigma_1$ be the quantum states obtained adding classical noise distributed according to $\mu$ and $\nu$ to $\rho_0$ and $\sigma_0$, respectively:

 where $D(z)$ is the displacement operator \eqref{eq:D}.
 Then,